Introduction to Python

 Miguel36

 In addition to the initial dunder init function, more functions can be created.
 These functions are called methods of the class.
-These methods must always be passed the variable self
+These methods always need to be passed the self

 class Persona:def __init__(self, nombre, edad):self.nombre = nombreself.edad = edaddef saludar(self):print(f'Hola mi nombre es {self.nombre} y tengo {self.edad} años')objeto_persona = Persona("Miguel", 36)objeto_persona.saludar()